syuja/GreenPlumSetup/Master_Install.md

 **Beware**: Beware of creating aliases in the host file.
 They may not always work.
 It's less confusing to simply use the machine
 names.

+**Recommended**: Add `source /usr/local/greenplum-db/greenplum_path.sh` to `.bashrc` so that it sources everytime it starts.
+Then do it for `gpadmin` as well:

+            su - gpadmin
+            vi .bashrc
+            #insert source /usr/local/greenplum-db/greenplum_path.sh

+The preceding steps are only recommended for the master.

 Create a ssh-key.
 Paste the public part to all hosts unders `/root/.ssh/authorized_keys`.
 Then ssh from the master onto all of the hosts using `ssh <segment_name_in_hosts_file>`.